adgilbert/pseudo-image-extraction/README.md

 # Pseudo Image Extraction

+This repository extracts pseudo images from anatomical images for use in training convolutional neural networks.

+Converts VTK models to png images for use by the CycleGAN model.

+See options in `export_config.py` or by running `create_seg_dataset.py -h`

 Extract pseudo images from anatomical models.

 This repository is specifically designed for extracting images from cardiac models as described in